We collect the following information from you:

 We may collect information about you from third parties.

-You may need to create an account to use parts of the Service.
+You will need to create an account to use parts of the Service.
 For basic registration, you may need to provide Personal Information, such as your name, email address, and password.
-To use certain Service functionality you may need provide additional Personal Information, such as your address, date of birth, driver’s license number, social security number, employer information, citizenship, bank account information, financial information, investment activity, account balance, and account history.
+To use certain Service functionality, you will need provide additional Personal Information, such as your address, date of birth, driver’s license number, social security number, employer information, citizenship, bank account information, financial information, investment activity, account balance, and account history.